wacncontent/CustomizeTool/output/articles/app-service-web/custom-dns-web-site-buydomains-web-app.md

 	![](./media/custom-dns-web-site-buydomains-web-app/dncmntask-cname-buydomains-1.png)

 4. In the **Buy Domains** blade, use the text box to type the domain name you want to buy and hit Enter.
-The suggested available domains will be shown just blow the text box.
+The suggested available domains will be shown just below the text box.
 Select what domain you want to buy.
 You can choose to purchase multiple domains at once.

   ![](./media/custom-dns-web-site-buydomains-web-app/dncmntask-cname-buydomains-2.png)